 The Committee recommends that States parties:

-In accordance with the Committee’s General Recommendations No. 23 (1997) on women in political and public life and No. 25 (2004) on temporary special measures, promote the meaningful, real and informed participation of indigenous women and girls in political and public life and at all levels, including in decision-making positions, which may include temporary special measures such as quotas, targets, and incentives;
+In accordance with the Committee’s General Recommendations No. 23 (1997) on women in political and public life and No. 25 (2004) on temporary special measures, promote the meaningful, real and informed participation of indigenous women and girls in political and public life and at all levels, including in decision-making positions, which may include temporary special measures such as quotas, targets, and incentives; This includes meaningful participation in distinctly well-functioning local constitutional and recognized bodies/structures.
+Ensure that these local ane legal entities should not be superceded/nullified /made dysfunctional by programmatic bodies.

 Establish accountability mechanisms to prevent that political parties and trade unions discriminate against indigenous women and girls, and ensure that they have effective access to gender-responsive judicial remedies to report these violations when they occur;